 The Luminosity Mask is active when marching ants are visible around the bright areas of the image:

-Use long brushstrokes on the overexposed area to begin revealing the darker exposure.
-You can always adjust the opacity to increase or decrease the visibility of the new brushstrokes.
+Use long brush strokes on the overexposed area to start revealing the darker exposure.
+You can always adjust the opacity to increase or decrease the visibility of the new brush strokes.
 If you’ve revealed too much of the darker exposure, you can use a black brush to remove it again.

 This is what the Layer Mask looked like after using a Luminosity Mask to introduce the darker exposure:

 The darker exposure has only been introduced into the black areas of the mask shown above.
 The darker shade of grey an area of the mask is, the more of the dark exposure has been used.